co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_cookie.md

 ### Return Cart Key in Cart Response ###

 Sometimes you need to avoid cookies.
-It's possible to do so by return the cart key when you return the cart endpoint `/wp-json/cocart/v1/get-cart`.
+It's possible to do so by return the cart key when you return the cart endpoint.
 Simply download and activate the [Get Cart Enhanced add-on plugin](https://wordpress.org/plugins/cocart-get-cart-enhanced/) and you're good-to-go.